vstconsulting/polemarch/doc/gui.rst

 --------

 In previous abstract to execute module we needed to fill several fields.
-To do it before every module/playbook is rather inconvenient.
+To do it before every module/playbook execution is rather inconvenient.
 In this case Polemarch templates save our time and nerves.
 Polemarch template is an object, that saves all options that user used during task execution.